 Crescent Beach is a small community with little commercial development.
 There are plenty of beach house rentals, condos, and cottages available here.
 Wooden decks and flyovers provide a safe access to the beach across the protected sand dunes.

 Beach Access and Facilities

 Minimal vehicle beach access is offered at the Crescent Beach Ramp on Cubbedge Road.
-A nominal access fee is charged from March 1 through Labor Day to drive on the beach.
+A nominal access fee for driving on the beach is charged daily from March 1 through August 31, and then only on Friday, Saturday, and Sunday through September.
 Visit here for more information.
-Rules for driving on the beach are clearly posted and are strictly enforced for the safety of beach goers.
+Rules for driving on the beach are clearly posted and are strictly enforced for the safety of beachgoers.

 Horseback riding is allowed during designated times only with a special permit.
 More information is available here.

 This map shows all beach access points in St. Johns County, and will note the walkover points and footbridges that are currently closed.